Dmitry Voropaev

 Lohengrin (Lohengrin)

-A Shepherd, A Young Sailor (Tristan und Isolde)
+A Shepherd, a Young Sailor (Tristan und Isolde)

 Siegmund (Die Walküre)